Coldcard/firmware/docs/limitations.md

 - change outputs (indicated with paths, scripts in output section) must correspond to the active multisig wallet, and cannot be used to describe an unrelated (multisig) wallet.
 - derivation path for each cosigner must be known and consistent with PSBT
-- fixed: XFP values (fingerprints) for each of the co-signers must be unique (limitation removed)
+- XFP values (fingerprints) MUST be unique for each of the co-signers

 # SIGHASH types